 When escaping the cold and travelling to hotter climes, it’s time to embrace the heat and bear your pins – here’s how to buy the best shorts for the job…

-Fabric: Look for soft fabric that is also breathable and good at wicking (moving sweat away from your body).
+Look for soft fabric that is also breathable and good at wicking (moving sweat away from your body).
 Most materials offer some level of protection from the sun, but good travel shorts offer a bit more.
+Weight:

-Cut: Some shorts will be cut longer, others shorter – it’s a case of personal preference.
+Some shorts will be cut longer, others shorter – it’s a case of personal preference.
 When you try them on, do try sitting down to make sure yours don’t ride up too far.
 And beware of shorts that go too far over the knee, as they can make walking uncomfortable.

-Backcountry Short From £40
+Backcountry Short From £40 In brief Design:

 Royal Robbins Backcountry Short